 - Defer most JavaScript

-- Prioritize the LCP image
+- Prioritise the LCP image

 3. Make images cheap